Trump hypes the drama hours before nuclear summit with Kim

 Pompeo and Bolton have played the good cop/bad cop roles in the administration's negotiations with Pyongyang.
 Pompeo has previously met with Kim and, as the nation's top diplomat, has a lot invested in striking a deal.
 Bolton raised eyebrows last month when he began openly discussing using a "Libya model" in negotiations with Kim.

-When Bolton worked in President George W. Bush's administration, Libyan leader Muammar Gaddafi gave up his nuclear program under the threat of U.S. military action against him and the promise of sanctions relief.
+When Bolton worked in President George W. Bush's administration, Libyan leader Moammar Gadhafi gave up his nuclear program under the threat of U.S. military action against him and the promise of sanctions relief.
 To that point, the parallel could be appealing to Kim.

-Trump is expected to wrap up his stay in Singapore with a press conference before leaving Tuesday night to return to Washington.
+Trump is expected to wrap up his stay in Singapore with a news conference before leaving Tuesday night to return to Washington.